 We start a course for following a line with crosses and gaps.
 This is a challenge that one of the users at FLLCasts.com was trying to accomplish and asked us for advice.
 We present the whole challenge to you step-by-step.
-But first, let's also see the whole line following run.
-With this course we also do and introduction of using State Machine as a programming pattern.
+But first, let's also see the whole run of the line following algorithm.
+With this course, we also do an introduction of using State Machine as a programming pattern.

 - 06 Jan 2016

 The gaps are 0.1 meters in length.
 The robot doesn't know where the gaps are, where the turns are.
 It should come from the start to the end.
-We show the complete line following run so that you have an idea of how the whole program behaves and what the result at the end will be.
+We show the complete line following run so that you have an idea of how the whole program behaves and what the result is at the end.

 While programming we implement a pattern.
-This patter is called "State Machine".
+This pattern is called "State Machine".
 A state machine has a number of states and transitions between these states.
 We sometimes call these transitions "behaviours".

 Full course available at